Exawind/exawind-builder/doc/source/installation.rst

 .. note::

-   - Mac OS X users will need to have Hombrew packages installed as documented in :ref:`homebrew-setup`.
-On other systems, certain modules might need to be loaded to ensure that spack will be able to detect system compilers.

    - If you have multiple versions of the same compiler installed, then use :envvar:`SPACK_COMPILER` to set an exact specification that you will when installing packages.
 For example, to use GCC 7.2.0 version instead of older